MindscapeHQ/raygun4android/README.md

   Raygun4Android outputs Logcat messages - look for the the logcat tag **Raygun4Android**.
 HTTP Status 403 will indicate an invalid API key, 400 a bad message, and 202 will indicate received successfully.

+* There's something weird going on - I checked the logs and the Raygun servers can't be reached!

+  We found that certain apps in the category of ad- and tracking blockers on Android devices can stop Raygun messages from going through to our servers.
+One example of this is Blockada, a well-known and root-less Adblocker on Android.
+Unfortunately there is nothing we can directly do to stop problems arising from this to occur.

+  One possible workaround would be to implement a check in your app to see if api.raygun.io is reachable and if not, post this user's crash reports or RUM events to your own backend via custom endpoints.

 * Environment Data

   A selection of environment data will be attached and available in the Environment tab in the dashboard, and more in the Raw tab.
 This data is gathered from android.os.Build - if you wish to see more data you can add them on the userCustomData object.